-In 2022 the tenure of two of the Plan's Trustee Directors will come to an end.
-At the time of writing, the Trustee is seeking nominations for new Trustee Directors.
-The new Trustee Directors will receive additional training from our advisers to bring them up to speed as necessary alongside ongoing 'current issues' training for the Board.
+In 2022 the tenure of two of the Plan's Trustee Directors came to an end.
+In the Plan Year, Serena Tew, Member Nominated Trustee was re-elected, Andrew Bott, the previous Chair departed and was replaced by Bob McCourt (existing Trustee) and Christopher Pirnie (Company Nominated Trustee) was appointed.
+The new Trustee Director will receive additional training from our advisers to bring them up to speed as necessary alongside ongoing 'current issues' training for the Board.